An Advanced Hybrid Quantum Tabu Search Approach to Vehicle Routing Problems: Background

 Turning our attention to the topic addressed in this paper, research focused on routing problems using QC has been highly prolific, with academic problems such as the Vehicle Routing Problem (VRP) \cite{golden2008vehicle} and the Traveling Salesman Problem (TSP) \cite{matai2010traveling} being the most extensively studied cases.
-Particularly noteworthy for this analysis is the survey by Osaba et al. \cite{osaba2022systematic}, which highlights that this new paradigm has inspired 53 research publications up to 2022.
-According to the authors of that study, ``\textit{it is noticeable that the TSP engages most of the researchers (60,37\% - 32 out of 53 papers), while the VRP amounts to the 25,52\% of the contributions (13 out of 53).
+Notably, the survey by Osaba et al. \cite{osaba2022systematic} highlights that this new paradigm has inspired 53 research publications as of 2022.
+According to the authors of that study, ``\textit{it is noticeable that the TSP engages most of the researchers (60,37\% - 32 out of 53 papers), while the VRP amounts to 25,52\% of the contributions (13 out of 53).
 The rest of the papers deal with other routing problems, such as the Shortest Path Problem or the Hamiltonian Cycle}''.
 The trend continues similarly, with VRP and TSP remaining the predominant focus of scientific research in the years following 2022.
 These problems account for the majority of publications, as evidenced by studies such as \cite{le2023quantum,spyridis2023variational,qian2023comparative,leonidas2023qubit,mohanty2023analysis,sinno2023performance,tambunan2023quantum}.

 Analyzing the current body of work reveals two conclusions.
-First, many studies aim to uncover the potential of quantum technologies or evaluate the efficiency of specific methods, often using academic problems like the TSP or VRP for benchmarking.
+First, many studies aim to uncover the potential of quantum technologies or evaluate the efficiency of specific methods, often using academic problems, such as the TSP or VRP, for benchmarking.
 Second, numerous studies explore the application of QC to real-world routing problems.
 The latter research category seeks to maximize the capabilities of current NISQ-era devices by implementing efficient and advanced hybrid resolution methods.
 Representative examples of this trend can be found in \cite{osaba2024solving,weinberg2023supply}.